lease, readers, fans, don't get nuts," George RR Martin posted on his blog on April 19.

 That curiosity would mark him for life.
 He envisioned one day boarding those ships; from there, it was a stone’s throw to imagine commanding space ships.
 “Books and movies were the two things in my childhood that broadened my world beyond those five blocks,” he says.

-According to his website bio, he began selling monster stories to neighborhood children for pennies, “dramatic readings included.”
-Almost echoing his fans’ distinct passion, Martin started writing opinionated letters to the editors of several silver-age comic books like Fantastic Four and Avengers.
+, he began selling monster stories to neighborhood children for pennies, “dramatic readings included.”
+Almost echoing his fans’ distinct passion, Martin started writing opinionated letters to the editors of several silver-age comic books like Fantastic Four and Avengers .

 “That was my first published work,” he quips.